Skip to the main content of the page

 Is it okay to sell or move firewood?

-There is a new legislative rule in Oregon that describes firewood restrictions to prevent the transport of invasive species.
+There are restrictions on the movement of firewood to prevent the transport of invasive species.
 Section 3 states that no person shall transport, by any means, untreated firewood into the State of Oregon, for sale or use within the State from any location outside of the Pacific Northwest.
+We recommend that firewood is moved no further than 50 miles within the state.

 I've been bitten by an insect/spider.
 Can ODA identify it?

 If you are stung or bitten by an insect or other arthropod, ODA can identify it if you catch it and properly preserve it.
 Collect it (put it in a closed container) and have it identified.
-You may bring it to our Salem office, take a photo and email it to one of the entomological staff, or submit a photo using our online report and identification form.
+You may take a photo and email it to one of the entomological staff, submit a photo using our online report and identification form, or bring it to our Wilsonville office.
+Identification cannot be made based on the bite alone.

 My house/window and door screens are covered with boxelder bugs.
 What can I do?

-Boxelder bugs over-winter as adults in protected areas such as garages and cracks and crevices in homes.
+Boxelder bugs are a native species that over-winter as adults in protected areas such as garages and cracks and crevices in homes.
 They can be a nuisance from fall through early spring.
-The most effective method of keeping them away from your house is to remove their favorite food source from your yard: maple and boxelder trees.
-A less permanent solution is to add screen to any building crevices or openings, call a pest control company to treat the outside of your house with insecticides, or use a vacuum inside the house.
+There aren’t many effective options for control.
+Solutions include sealing gaps in any building crevices or openings, call a pest control company, or use a vacuum inside the house.
 Although they can be a nuisance, they won’t damage your house (they are not structural pests).
+Their populations vary in number year to year.
 Boxelder bugs don’t bite or sting and won't get into your food.

 There are bugs in my firewood.
 Whom should I call?

-You can call the ODA invasive species hotline (1-866-INVADER) if there are insects or beetles emerging from your firewood.
-Ask for an entomologist.
-You can also submit a photo using our online report and identification form.
+Catch some of the insects emerging from your firewood.
+You can submit a photo using our online report and identification form.
 If the insect or beetle is thought to be an exotic, invasive pest, we may ask you to bring it in for identification.

 There are insects/bedbugs in my rental and the landlord will not help me.
 What can I do?

-The ODA entomology laboratory can positively identify insect pests, including bedbugs, for you.
+The ODA entomology laboratory can positively identify insect pests, including bedbugs.
 We do not engage in renter/landlord disputes or control measures, as these are not under our jurisdiction.
 You will need to find legal or other sources of help in resolving this problem.

 What are all of the little insects in my kitchen?

 Small beetles or small moths in your kitchen may be stored products pests.
 These are pests that feed on foods that are stored in containers or boxes such as whole grains, flour, pasta, cereal, dried fruit, chocolate, wild bird seed, or pet food.
 The best way to eliminate the insects is to find the source of the infestation in your stored foods.
 Check the containers for webbing, powder, or small insects or larvae.
-Anything that is contaminated should be disposed or re-infestation is likely.
-If possible, place the contaminated food in the freezer for several days before disposing of the food.
-To prevent future infestation, keep all foods in tightly-sealed containers, not cardboard, paper, or plastic bags.
-Keep pantries, kitchen cabinets, and other food storage areas free of debris that could harbor stored product pests.
+Anything that is contaminated should be disposed of outside of the home.
+If possible, place the contaminated food in the freezer for several days before disposing.
+To prevent future infestation, keep all foods in tightly-sealed containers.
+Keep pantries, kitchen cabinets, and other food storage areas free of food debris.

 What are the webs that I see in my trees?
-Are they gypsy moth?
+Are they spongy moth?

-These large webs are created by the fall webworm, a native insect that is widespread in Western Oregon.
+These webs are created by the fall webworm, a native insect that is widespread in Western Oregon.
 The adults are moths about three-quarters of an inch long and mostly white.
 They come out of their cocoons in June, mate, and then lay eggs on a variety of trees, including alder, apple, ash, cherry, cottonwood, poplar, walnut, and madrone.
-Three key differences between Gypsy moth and fall webworm are: Gypsy moth caterpillars don’t make webs, the two species are found during different times of the year, and Gypsy moths are not native to Oregon.
+Three key differences between spongy moth (formerly referred to as gypsy moth) and fall webworm are: spongy moth caterpillars don’t make webs, the two species are found during different times of the year, and spongy moths are not native to Oregon.

 What are these insects all over the outside of my house?